zacaryattack/academic-kickstart/content/post/Term Project/term project.md

     /Users/zmo/here/jupyter/data mining/project/boardgamegeek-reviews/bgg-13m-reviews.csv

 Now that we have a path to our data we must read it into memory and preprocess it by formating the comments and ratings.
-For the comments, we format off unnecessary elements such as extra whitespace, non-alpha characters, non-english characters, and make all characters lowercase.
+For the comments, we format off any unnecessary elements such as extra whitespace, non-alpha characters, non-english characters, and make all characters lowercase.
 For the ratings, we simply ensure that all ratings have values that are type float.